Effective stain removal

 - Nail polish, glue and gum

-I’ve used all but a few in my regular life and tested out the rest for this review (except the formula for nail polish, glue and gum – I wasn’t able to find this one).
+I’ve used all but a few in my regular life and tested out the rest for this review (except the formula for nail polish, glue, and gum – I wasn’t able to find this one).

 The results are very good.
 I tested them on 100% woven cotton (white), and let the stains sit an hour before trying to remove them.
 And while the directions call for dabbing the stain remover onto the fabric and repeatedly pressing it into the fabric, I found that it’s far more effective to scrub the fabric between my fingers while thoroughly saturated with the stain remover.
 After this step, I washed the fabric, per the instructions.

 I was able to try each of the stains, with the exception of tar and perspiration.
 All stains were removed either 100% or about 95% with one wash.
-The remaining spots (grass, chocolate, coffee, bike chain grease, and rust) which weren’t completely removed the first time where totally cleared up with a second application and wash.
+The remaining spots (grass, chocolate, coffee, bike chain grease, and rust) which weren’t completely removed the first time were totally cleared up with a second application and wash.
 The Stain Devil formulation for makeup had virtually no effect on the makeup stain (Nars oil-free foundation).
 I was especially impressed with the complete removal of Bic pen ink with just one wash.
 However, Sharpie ink cannot be removed with Stain Devils – but they don’t claim it can be.